Zephyr75/Zephyr75/README.md

 Some of my best projects include:
 - 🏎️ [overdrive](https://github.com/Zephyr75/overdrive) : a work-in-progress game engine created using OpenGL and supporting a custom export format to fully integrate with Blender scenes.
-- 🛰️ [road classifier](https://github.com/Zephyr75/road_classifier) : a machine learning computer vision project to identify roads from satellite images, the link will be available soon.
-- ⚔️ [elysium](https://github.com/Zephyr75/elysium) : a solo-developed adventure game made with Unity about rebellion against an illegitimate dictator
+- ⚔️ [elysium](https://github.com/Zephyr75/elysium) : a solo-developed adventure game made with Unity about rebellion against an illegitimate dictator.
-- 🧠 [platformer AI](https://github.com/Zephyr75/platformerAI) : an ML project to teach an AI to play a randomly generated PyGame platformer
-- 🤖 [subject 77](https://github.com/Zephyr75/OGJ_2023) : a solo-developed Game Jam game made in 24 hours for Orbital Game Jam 2023, music by jadtl
+- 🤖 [subject 77](https://github.com/Zephyr75/OGJ_2023) : a Game Jam game made in 24 hours for Orbital Game Jam 2023, music by jadtl.
+- :fish: [Shingeki no Tako](https://github.com/jadtl/OGJ2022) : a Game Jam game made in 24 hours for Orbital Game Jam 2022, music by jadtl.
+- 🧠 [platformer AI](https://github.com/Zephyr75/platformerAI) : an ML project to teach an AI to play a PyGame randomly generated platformer.
+- 🛰️ [road classifier](https://github.com/Zephyr75/road_classifier) : a machine learning computer vision project to identify roads from satellite images.

 Portfolio can be found [here](https://zephyr75.github.io)